Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 We want to quatify the alterations to development from DIV 0 - 12 that a compound might cause compared to controls.
 See this [example](https://ncct-bitbucket.epa.gov/projects/NSLTM/repos/nfa-spike-list-to-mc0-r-scripts/browse/images/meanfiringrate_development_example.jpeg?at=refs%2Fheads%2Fre-org) of the development of the mean firing rate in a given well over time.

-In order to "sum up" the overall change in a parameter value, we calculate the trapezoidal area under the curve.
-This value will be used to compare the overall increase or decrease of a parameter in treated wells and control wells.
+In order to "sum up" the overall change in a feature value, we calculate the trapezoidal area under the curve.
+This value will be used to compare the overall increase or decrease of a feature in treated wells and control wells.

-The script `burst_parameter_to_AUC.R` uses the `trapz` function from the pracma package to calculate the trapezoidal area under the curve (AUC) for each parameter.
-One csv file will contain the AUC values for all plates and parameters.
+The script `burst_parameter_to_AUC.R` uses the `trapz` function from the pracma package to calculate the trapezoidal area under the curve (AUC) for each feature.
+One csv file will contain the AUC values for all plates and features.

 Notes:
-- When there are no bursts or network spikes in a well, many parameters that measure some aspect of bursts or network spikes are NA.
+- When there are no bursts or network spikes in a well, many features that measure some aspect of bursts or network spikes are NA.
 In order to calculate the area under the curve, these NA values are set to 0.
-Below is a summary of the parameters that are sometimes NA.
+Below is a summary of the features that are sometimes NA.
 For some of these, setting NA instances to zero might be counterintuitive, particularly for the latter four in the list.
 For example, if there are no network spikes, the Standard Deviation of Network Spike Duration is NA.
 If we set the standard deviation to 0 in this instance, it implies that the duration of the network spikes is extremely consistent (which we might expect of a very well developed, organized, network).
-More analysis will be done on these parameters.
+More analysis will be done on these features.
 Perhaps these latter 4 should be calculated differently, or excluded entitrely from the AUC analysis.

 | Name | Description | Abbreviation | TCPL acsn |
 | ----------- | ----------- | ----------- | ----------- |